TeamTeaMC/Ecliptic-Seasons/docs/source/en/custom/snow_definitions.md

 | 1101           | Snow-covered leaves (bottom layer).                            |
 | 1200           | Snow-covered vines, etc., no height offset calculation needed. |

 This may change in the future.
-If you want to be a bit lazy with some magic, you can set the flag to 999 or other built-in values, and we will automatically generate snow-covered models without you writing them by hand.
+If you want to be a bit lazy with some magic, you can set the flag to 999, 998 (with AO) or other built-in values, and we will automatically generate snow-covered models without you writing them by hand.

 Of course, the best way is to provide your own model, which looks best.